Battle of Thermopylae: Background

 The Athenians had also been preparing for war with the Persians since the mid-480s BC, and in 482 BC the decision was taken, under the strategic guidance of the Athenian politician Themistocles, to build a massive fleet of triremes to resist the Persians.
 However, the Athenians lacked the manpower to fight on both land and sea, requiring reinforcements from other Greek city-states.
 In 481 BC, Xerxes sent ambassadors around Greece requesting "earth and water" but very deliberately omitting Athens and Sparta.
 Support thus began to coalesce around these two leading cities.
 A congress met at Corinth in late autumn of 481 BC, and a confederate alliance of Greek city-states was formed.
 It had the power to send envoys to request assistance and dispatch troops from the member states to defensive points, after joint consultation.
 This was remarkable for the disjointed and chaotic Greek world, especially since many of the supposed allies were still technically at war with each other.

 The congress met again in the spring of 480 BC.
-A Thessalian delegation suggested that the Greeks could muster in the narrow Vale of Tempe, on the borders of Thessaly, and thereby block Xerxes' advance.
+A Thessalian delegation suggested that the Greeks could muster in the narrow Vale of Tempe, on the borders of Thessaly, and thereby block Xerxes's advance.
 A force of 10,000 hoplites was dispatched to the Vale of Tempe, through which they believed the Persian army would have to pass.
-However, once there, being warned by Alexander I of Macedon that the vale could be bypassed through Sarantoporo Pass and that Xerxes' army was overwhelming, the Greeks retreated.
+However, once there, being warned by Alexander I of Macedon that the vale could be bypassed through Sarantoporo Pass and that Xerxes's army was overwhelming, the Greeks retreated.
 Shortly afterwards, they received the news that Xerxes had crossed the Hellespont.

-Themistocles, therefore, suggested a second strategy to the Greeks: the route to southern Greece (Boeotia, Attica, and the Peloponnesus) would require Xerxes' army to travel through the very narrow pass of Thermopylae, which could easily be blocked by the Greek hoplites, jamming up the overwhelming force of Persians.
+Themistocles, therefore, suggested a second strategy to the Greeks: the route to southern Greece (Boeotia, Attica, and the Peloponnesus) would require Xerxes's army to travel through the very narrow pass of Thermopylae, which could easily be blocked by the Greek hoplites, jamming up the overwhelming force of Persians.
 Furthermore, to prevent the Persians from bypassing Thermopylae by sea, the Athenian and allied navies could block the straits of Artemisium.
 Congress adopted this dual-pronged strategy.
 However, in case of Persian breakthrough, the Peloponnesian cities made fall-back plans to defend the Isthmus of Corinth, while the women and children of Athens would evacuate en masse to the Peloponnesian city of Troezen.